AnalogIO/coffeecard_app/README.md

 ![Flutter build and test](https://github.com/AnalogIO/coffeecard_app/workflows/Flutter%20build%20and%20test/badge.svg) [![codecov](https://codecov.io/gh/AnalogIO/coffeecard_app/branch/master/graph/badge.svg)](https://codecov.io/gh/AnalogIO/coffeecard_app)

-**Contact** AnalogIO at *feedback [at] analogio.dk*
+**Contact** AnalogIO at *support [at] analogio.dk*

 We are rewriting our Coffee card app for Cafe Analog to a new cross platform one in Flutter.
-With the coffee card app, users are able to buy and use clip card in Cafe Analog @ IT University of Copenhagen.
+The app allows users to buy and use clip cards in Cafe Analog @ IT University of Copenhagen.

 ## SDKs